Lasko Family Foundation

 The Lasko Family Foundation does not have a public application process.
 Grant databases indicate "0 live grant opportunities," suggesting the foundation awards grants through trustee discretion rather than open application cycles.

-The foundation appears to identify and support organizations through:
+The foundation appears to identify and support organisations through:

 - Trustee connections and board member relationships

-- Existing relationships with Philadelphia-area Jewish community organizations
+- Existing relationships with Philadelphia-area Jewish community organisations

 - Proactive identification of causes aligned with family philanthropic interests